CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Toolbar.md

 [![Clear](btnClearTraffic.png){style=inline}](Clear-Traffic.md "Clear Traffic")
 [![Despawn](btnToggleDespawn.png){style=inline}](Toggle-Despawn.md "Toggle Despawn")

-The toolbar and most tools can be accessed via keyboard shortcuts, which you can customise in [Key Bindings](Keybinds.md) in [](Settings.md).
+The toolbar and most tools can be accessed via keyboard shortcuts, which you can customize in [Key Bindings](Keybinds.md) in [](Settings.md).

 Use the [Hints Panel](Hints-Panel.md) to quickly see what shortcuts are available for the active tool.